zhinst/zhinst-toolkit/examples/nodetree.md

 > although the zhinst.toolkit.nodetree can be used without a toolkit session, the
 > following examples are based on a toolkit session for demonstration purpose.
 But all
 > shown functionalities can be used without a toolkit session).
 In that case a instance
-> of the NodeTree class can be created with a zhinst.ziPython.ziDAQServer instance.
+> of the NodeTree class can be created with a zhinst.core.ziDAQServer instance.

 ```python
 from zhinst.toolkit import Session